 We often miss the opportunity to explore why we ate emotionally in the first place.
 The key is to use each emotional eating moment as an opportunity to explore the deeper meaning behind why you were triggered to eat in the first place.
 Simply take pen to paper and just write and land your thoughts.
 So often these thoughts whirl in our mind and cause more anxiety, stress and sadness.
 But writing and earthing your feelings on paper, calms the nervous system, allows you to take deeper breaths, and brings feelings of calm just like chocolate does.
 Journaling is also a wonderful practice of self-love.

 On this Valentine’s day, bring gratitude into your day by making a list of all the things you are grateful for and do one thing for yourself that fills you up (spend time in nature, read a book, have a great workout, prepare a nourishing meal for you or others, doing something kind for others, treat yourself to a massage or spa treatment, etc).
 Whatever it is that brings you love, gratitude and fulfillment, do it with joy and gusto!

-If it is not a physical or emotional craving, then the desire for chocolate can simply be a soulful one - a pure love and joy for chocolate.
-Being present and in the experience of eating that square of high quality, dark organic chocolate.
-The smell, the taste, the texture, the antioxidants, the joy and the pleasure.
-These cravings are much more controlled than the physical and emotional cravings.
+Finally, if it is not a physical or emotional craving, then the desire for chocolate can simply be a soulful one — a pure love and joy for chocolate.
+Being present and in the experience of eating that chocolate is of most importance when feeding the soulful craving.
+In this state, experience the aroma, taste, texture, feel the antioxidants, the joy and the pleasure.
+Eat it slowly, sensually and gratefully.
+No guilt is allowed when enjoying a soulful pleasure!
+Soulful cravings are much more controlled than the physical and emotional cravings.
 They occur occasionally and truly come from a place of “I would love to have some chocolate” vs “I need to have some chocolate.”